 Manitoba’s Extended Health Care is designed to provide financial help for medical expenses that aren’t covered by Manitoba Health.
 These benefits include:

-If you’re seen in a hospital emergency or outpatient department, your coverage is limited to $100 CDN, while physician services are covered by Manitoba Health at the rates paid to Manitoba doctors.
+If you’re seen in a hospital emergency or outpatient department, your coverage is limited to $100, while physician services are covered by Manitoba Health at the rates paid to Manitoba doctors.

 Manitoba residents may be eligible for help with the transportation costs in relation to accessing medical care outside of the province.
 You can ask your treating Manitoba specialist to apply for a transportation subsidy on your behalf if your specialist has referred you outside of the province for medical care.